 1. ALWAYS wipe the door off after each load.

 2. ALWAYS wipe out the gasket (top to bottom) to remove any water and moisture.
 This is the main area that will get mildewy first.
-Gently pull the gasket towards you to give full access.
-Run the rag around the inside of the gasket.
+Gently pull the gasket toward you to wipe inside and behind the gasket.
 Wipe especially well around the drain holes at the bottom.

 3. Leave the door open after your wash is done to thoroughly air out your washer.
 Obviously if you have a closet instead of a laundry room, this can be a problem.
 Your best bet will be to invest in a top load HE washer when it comes time to replace your washer.
 Until then, try your best to keep the washer open about 30 minutes after you’ve washed a load.